freeradical13/freeradical13.github.io/index.md

 Examples of damage:

 * DNA replication may pair the wrong nucleotides.
-* Ultraviolet light photons (UVB and UVC) may cause two consecutive pyrimidine bases (TT [most common] or CC) to create an unneeded covalent bond called a [pyrimidine dimer][] (most commonly a thymine dimer) because of the less stable single ring bases than purines.
+* Ultraviolet light photons (UVB and UVC) may cause two consecutive pyrimidine bases (TT or CC) to create an unneeded covalent bond called a [pyrimidine dimer][] (most commonly a thymine dimer) because of the less stable single ring bases than purines.
 The additional covalent bond can disrupt replication.

 Types of repair:

-* [Nucleotide Excision Repair][] fixes a wrongly paired nucleotide in one strand such as pyrimidine dimers or an error caused during replication ([Mismatch Repair][]) by removing the wrong bases using [Nuclease][] (which can break DNA bonds) and then using DNA polymerase to recreate the removed portion from the complementary strand and the sugar-phosphate backbone is bonded with DNA Ligase.
+* [Nucleotide Excision Repair][] (or [Base Excision Repair][]) fixes a wrongly paired nucleotide in one strand such as pyrimidine dimers or an error caused during replication ([Mismatch Repair][]) by removing the wrong bases using [Nuclease][] (which can break DNA bonds) and then using DNA polymerase to recreate the removed portion from the complementary strand and the sugar-phosphate backbone is bonded with DNA Ligase.
 * In some organisms, light-activated [Photolyases][] break pyrimidine dimer bonds.
-* [Base Excision Repair][] fixes damage to single bases such as oxidation by removing the bases and then using DNA polymerase to recreate them.
 * [DNA Mismatch Repair][] fixes wrongly inserted, deleted or mismatched bases created during DNA replication.

 ### Genes

 A [gene][] is a sequence of Nitrogenous bases in a DNA or RNA molecule which provides the instructions for creating a sequence of amino acids and ultimately proteins.
 A [genome][] is the set of all genes in an organism.

 A genome may be made up of one or more DNA or RNA molecules called [chromosomes][] (either linear or circular), and zero or more double-stranded DNA molecules called plasmids.
-Chromosomes contain the genes necessary for life under normal conditions and replicate together, whereas plasmids contain additional genes besides those of the required chromosomes and replicate independently from chromosomal DNA.
+Chromosomes contain the genes necessary for life under normal conditions and replicate together, whereas plasmids contain additional genes besides those of the required chromosomes and may or may not replicate with chromosomal DNA.

-Chromosomes are coiled into a condensed area using [histone][] proteins.
+Chromosomes may be coiled into a condensed area using [histone][] proteins.
 Each part of the chromosome that wraps twice around eight histones is called a [nucleosome][].

 A chromosome and any histones is called [Chromatin][].